samtools/htslib/samples/DEMO.md

 each task may vary, so the completion of the tasks may not be in the order of their queueing.
-The queues can be used in two different ways, one where the result is enqueued to queue again to be read in same order as initial queueing, second where the resuls are not enqueued and completed possibly in a different order than initial queueing.
+The queues can be used in two different ways, one where the result is enqueued to queue again to be read in same order as initial queueing, second where the results are not enqueued and completed possibly in a different order than initial queueing.
 Explicitly created threads can also be used along with hts thread pool usage.